Waboodoo/HTTP-Shortcuts/docs/scripting.md

 <a id="get-variable"></a>
 ### getVariable

 You can access the value of any of your local or global variables via the `getVariable()` function.
-Simply pass the variable's name or ID as a parameter.
+Simply pass the variable's name or ID as the first argument.

 ```js
 const myValue = getVariable('myVariable');